Skip to main content

 Growth Hormone Peptide Therapy

 Beyond traditional hormone replacement, peptide therapy offers another avenue for biochemical recalibration, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and improved sleep quality.
-These peptides are not hormones themselves, but rather secretagogues, meaning they stimulate the body’s own production and release of (GH).
+These peptides are not hormones themselves, but rather secretagogues, meaning they stimulate the body’s own production and release of growth hormone (GH).
 This pulsatile release more closely mimics natural physiological patterns, potentially mitigating some of the side effects associated with direct exogenous GH administration.

 Key peptides utilized in these protocols include ∞